FULL-TIME | WINNIPEG LOCATIONS THERF-CT Therapeutic Recreation Facilitator for Older Adults

 1. Academic Requirement

-• High school graduation is not required, but you must have successfully completed or be enrolled in::
+• High school graduation is not required, but you must have successfully completed or be enrolled in on credit of each of the following:

 • If you provide proof of enrolment, your official final grades indicating successful completion must be submitted by July 15 for fall enrolment or by the deadline specified in your admission letter.